Wooll052/aem3103-final/README.md

   ## Summary of Findings
   <Show the variations studied in a table>

+  In this project we made verious plots to show how a paper plane behaves under different circumstances.
   Summarized what was accomplished in this study.
 Describe 2-4 observations from simulating the flight path.
   Reference the figures below as needed.